MechanicalRabbit/DataKnots.jl/doc/src/queries.md

     =#

-`Take` and `Drop` accept a query argument, which is evaluated against the input origin and must produce a singular integer.
+`Take` and `Drop` accept a query argument, which is evaluated against the input source and must produce a singular integer.

     Half = Count(Employee) .÷ 2